MikeKovarik/exifr/README.md

 <details>
 <summary><b>Cache <code>options</code> object</b></summary>
-If you parse multiple files with the same settings, you should cache the `options` object instead of inlining it.
-Exifr uses your `options` to create instance of `Options` class under the hood and uses `WeakMap` to find previously created instance instead of creating new one each time.
+If you parse multiple files with the same settings, you should cache the <code>options</code> object instead of inlining it.
+Exifr uses your <code>options</code> to create instance of <code>Options</code> class under the hood and uses <code>WeakMap</code> to find previously created instance instead of creating new one each time.

 ```js
 // do this: